Mulleins

 Identification

 Although most species are relatively easy to identify, one or two are rather similar, while the biggest problem comes from hybridisation, which is common in this genus.
 Careful attention to a suite of characters should identify most individuals, but anything showing a mixture of characters is likely to be a hybrid.
 Characters to check include: flower spike single or branched; leaf hairiness; attachment of the leaf bases to the stem; colour of hairs on the stamens.
+Note that most (all?) species can produce occasional individuals with white flowers.

 Great Mullein Verbascum thapsus